ahilgenkamp/SalesforceEinsteinAnalytics/README.md

 ***NEW FEATURE:*** Upload dataframes to EA as a CSV.
 This allows you to do things like run python based machine learning models and upload or update the data in Einstein Analytics for visualization or dashboards.

 * ***What does it do?*** This package allows you to easily perform several operations that are cumbersome in the Einstein Analytics UI.
-It allows you to update app access, run SAQL queries for further exploration in Python, upload dataframes, and restore old versions of a dashboard and to get app access details so that you can review who has access to your data.
+It allows you to update app access, run SAQL queries for further exploration in Python, upload dataframes, archive assets, and restore old versions of a dashboard and to get app access details so that you can review who has access to your data.
 * ***Which systems are supported?*** Currently, this has only been tested on Windows and with Chrome/Firefox browsers